 28 Super Trouper - ABBA is in the midst of a circus troop.
 The Super Trouper is the spotlight, and Agnetha points to it during the song.
 Frida wears a turtleneck.

 29 Happy New Year - Agnetha sings after the party.
-She is the flower of womanhood.
 She joins a depressed Bjorn at the window.
 The circus people again.

 30 The Winner Takes It All - Agnetha's sad face is reflected in Benny's piano.
 Red heels and blue eye shadow.
 Black and white photos suggest the past.